whgdms1230/whgdms1230.github.io/0003Software/0001Languages/0001C++/0001Professional_C++/Part2/Chapter6/README.md

 ---
-sort: 2
+sort: 3
 ---

-# Chapter 5.
-Designing with Objects
+# Chapter 6.
+Designing for Reuse

 {% include list.liquid all=true %}